-8.4 Custom Coordinate Reference System
+8.4.
+Custom Coordinate Reference System

 If QGIS does not provide the coordinate reference system you need, you can define a custom CRS.
-To define a CRS, select Custom CRS from the Edit (Gnome, OSX) or Settings (KDE, Windows)
+To define a CRS, select Custom CRS from the Edit (Gnome, OSX) or Settings (KDE, Windows) menu.
+Custom CRS are stored in your QGIS user database.
+In addition to your custom CRS, this database also contains your spatial bookmarks and other custom data.

-Figure 27: Projection Dialog 🚨
+Figure 36: Custom CRS Dialog 🚨